tshaffer/chatorama/packages/chatalog/backend/scripts/promptForSubsequentImports.md

 }

+Because the JSON may be large, you MUST NOT print it inline.
+You MUST create a file named (for example) ai-classification-batch-2.json containing this single JSON object and return it as a downloadable attachment.
-Because the JSON may be large, you should prefer returning it as a downloadable JSON file attachment (if the interface supports that).
-If you cannot return a file, then print the JSON inline in the chat.
+If you cannot return a file, then and only then print the JSON inline.

+HIERARCHY STRATEGY (CRUCIAL)

+Your primary goal is to build a compact subject hierarchy with richer topics, not one subject per note.

+Global rules:

+Prefer FEW subjects, MANY topics.

+It is NORMAL and DESIRABLE to have many topics under one subject.

+It is UNDESIRABLE to create many narrow subjects that duplicate their topics.

+Subjects = broad domains (e.g., “Personal Health & Nutrition”, “Travel Planning”, “Software Development”, “Photography Workflow”).
+A subject should comfortably contain many distinct conversations over time.

+Topics = specific themes within a subject.

+Examples inside “Personal Health & Nutrition”:

+On-ride fueling

+Protein needs for older adults

+Cheese and heart health

+Post-ride recovery meals

+Yogurt choices and heart health

+If many notes share the same general domain, they SHOULD share one subject.

+DO NOT create subject-per-note.
+DO NOT create separate subjects for yogurt vs cheese vs fruit vs eggs if they all belong under “Personal Health & Nutrition”.
+These MUST be topics, not subjects.

+Only create a new subject when the domain is clearly different (health vs travel vs coding vs photography).

+If you are unsure whether something should be a new subject or topic, choose “new topic under an existing subject.”

-SUBJECTS FORMAT
+SUBJECTS FORMAT (Incremental Mode)

-The "subjects" array MUST contain only the new or changed Subjects you are proposing.
+The "subjects" array MUST contain only the new subjects you are proposing.
-If you don’t need any new subjects, use an empty array:
+If you are not creating any new subjects:

 "subjects": []

-Each subject MUST have this shape:
+Each subject MUST follow:

 {
   "name": "<Human-readable subject name>"